kurtosis-tech/zzz-deprecated-eth-kurtosis/README.md

 * Portable - works on both Docker and Kubernetes
 * Scalable - testnet size can be any size you desire - only limited by underlying hardware
 * Easy to write - the DSL used is called Starlark, a dialect of Python.
 Say goodbye to `yaml`.
 * [Alpha & optional] Fully managed - write your environment definition once & deploy it to the cloud with a single click.
+Sign up for early access [here](https://mp2k8nqxxgj.typeform.com/to/U1HcXT1H?typeform-source=github.com).

+To see an example of a full-featured, Ethereum private testnet definition currently in use by the Ethereum Foundation, check out the [`eth-network-package`](https://github.com/kurtosis-tech/eth-network-package).

 ### Available Testnet Components